MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Get user context API

 > [!IMPORTANT]
->
-> * Teams supports light theme for apps in Teams meetings.
-The `app.theme` property in the getContext API returns light theme as default.
+> Teams supports default (light), dark, and contrast themes for apps in Teams meetings.
+The `app.theme` property in the getContext API returns the light theme as default.
-> * Earlier, the meeting canvas only supported dark and contrast themes even when the  `app.theme` property values was set to default.
-If your app uses the getContext API, ensure that your app respects the light theme after the user leaves the meeting canvas.

 To identify and retrieve contextual information for your tab content, see [get context for your Teams tab](../tabs/how-to/access-teams-context.md#get-context-by-using-the-microsoft-teams-javascript-library). `meetingId` is used by a tab running in the meeting context and is added for the response payload.